Modern Slavery Transparency Statement

 Employees

 We encourage all our staff, clients, and other parties to report any concerns they may have in relation to a risk, malpractice or wrongdoing that affects others such as clients, staff, the firm, suppliers, or the public.
-Our whistleblowing procedure is designed to ensure that people can make disclosures without fear of retaliation (Whistleblowing Policy).
+Our Speaking up (Whistleblowing Policy) is designed to ensure that people can make disclosures without fear of retaliation (Speaking up).
 Our confidential hotline is run by an external and independent company to support this initiative.
-There were no reported incidents of slavery through this mechanism during the year.
+There have been no reported incidents of modern slavery through this mechanism during the year.

 Training and Awareness

-The firm-wide mandatory awareness course was updated in June 2023 and all existing partners and staff were required to complete this, with new starters completing it as part of their induction programme.
-This mandatory training is refreshed annually to ensure an up-to-date knowledge of the subject.
+The firm-wide mandatory modern slavery awareness course was updated in June 2024 and all partners and staff are required to complete this, with new starters completing it as part of their induction programme.
+The completion rate at the end of August 2024 was 98%.
+This mandatory training is refreshed annually to ensure an up-to-date content.

 Risk Management